rails/rails/guides/source/initialization.md

   }
 ```

-This file will change into the root of the directory (a path two directories back from +APP_PATH+ which points at +config/application.rb+), but only if the +config.ru+ file isn't found.
-This then requires +rails/commands/server+ which sets up the +Rails::Server+ class.
+This file will change into the root of the directory (a path two directories back from `APP_PATH` which points at `config/application.rb`), but only if the `config.ru` file isn't found.
+This then requires `rails/commands/server` which sets up the `Rails::Server` class.

 ```ruby
 require 'fileutils'